 - North Sound ACH is not making any commitments on behalf of providers, nor assigning them to any body of work.
 The Change Plan will identify which projects your organization is committing to participating in.
-The ACH does not hold an expectation of which project any partner will commit to, beyond information you have shared in Part 1 and 2 of the application process.
 We expect that Change Plan commitments will represent your organization’s practical, realistic capacity to implement strategies based on your knowledge of your organization’s direction and commitment to work looking forward.

 When should we expect to hear feedback from the ACH and will there be an opportunity to make any revisions to our Change Plan based on those discussions?

-- The ACH will be reaching out to schedule one-on-one meetings with partners to review completed change plans in order to ensure we understand your commitments, as they will form the basis of addendums to your Master Service Agreement.
-Those meetings will be scheduled and conducted between early November and late December of this year.
+- The ACH is scheduling one-on-one meetings with partners to review completed change plans in order to ensure we understand your commitments, as they will form the basis of addendums to your Master Services Agreement.
+Those meetings will be scheduled and conducted through the end of February 2019.

 The milestones require that tactics are implemented by March 31, 2019.
 Can you provide clarity as to whether you intend to have us fully implement the strategies we select by the end of the next quarter?

 - The work in 2019 is implementation.
-In order to earn the first half of our 2019 dollars as a region, we have to report on progress.
-No one is expecting that everything is complete.
+We are not expecting that tactics or strategies are complete by March 31 2019.
 We want all partners to be successful and are committed to helping you launch your implementation activities.